One Magic Christmas: Plot

-Saint Nicholas assigns the Christmas angel Gideon (Harry Dean Stanton) to restore the Christmas spirit of Ginnie Grainger (Mary Steenburgen), the mother of Cal (Robbie Magwood) and Abbie (Elisabeth Harnois).
-Her husband Jack (Gary Basaraba) has been out of work for six months, and they must vacate their company-owned house by the new year.
+Saint Nicholas assigns the Christmas angel Gideon to restore the Christmas spirit of Ginnie Grainger, the mother of Cal and Abbie.
+Her husband Jack has been out of work for six months, and they must vacate their company-owned house by the new year.
 Ginnie works as a grocery store cashier while Jack fixes bikes as a hobby and dreams of opening his own bike shop, which Ginnie opposes since it would use up all the family savings.

 Two nights before Christmas Eve, Abbie meets Gideon while mailing a letter to Santa Claus.
 Gideon asks her to have her mother mail it instead and protects Abbie from being hit by a speeding car.
 Abbie gives the letter to her mother, but she refuses to mail it.

-The family visits Jack's grandfather Caleb (Arthur Hill), who gives Abbie a snow globe of the North Pole.
+The family visits Jack's grandfather Caleb, who gives Abbie a snow globe of the North Pole.
 Gideon visits Abbie again and warns her that some bad things are going to happen, but she should not be afraid.
 He "accidentally" drops and shatters her snow globe, then magically restores it.
 Ginnie and Jack discuss their finances and Ginnie tells Jack he should find a new job instead of opening the bike shop.
 Frustrated, he leaves the house to go for a walk.
 She chases after him and meets Gideon.
 All the Christmas lights on the street around her turn off.

 While on her way to work on Christmas Eve, Ginnie meets Harry Dickens, who is trying to sell some of his possessions in order to support himself and his son.
 Meanwhile, Jack leaves Cal and Abbie in his car while he goes to the bank to withdraw some of their savings for Christmas shopping.
 Abbie visits Ginnie at the grocery store and tells her about Jack going to the bank.
 Ginnie leaves to stop him and her boss fires her.
 She returns Abbie to the car and interrupts Harry robbing the bank at gunpoint.
 Jack attempts to calm Harry down, but he impulsively shoots and kills Jack.
 He flees in Jack's car with Cal and Abbie still inside.
 Ginnie chases after him in Harry's car, but runs out of gas before she can catch him.
 Harry swerves to avoid the police, but skids off a bridge into the river.
 Believing she has lost her husband and children, Ginnie returns to the house grief-stricken.
 Gideon rescues the children and the police bring them home.
 Ginnie sadly breaks the news to Cal and Abbie about Jack.